 Some studies have also found that obese men may be at greater risk for having more advanced prostate cancer and of dying from prostate cancer, but not all studies have found this.

-Most studies have not found a link between smoking and prostate cancer risk.
-Some research has linked smoking to a possible small increase in the risk of death from prostate cancer, but this finding will need to be confirmed by other studies.
+Most studies have not found a link between smoking and getting prostate cancer.
+Some research has linked smoking to a possible small increased the risk of dying from prostate cancer, but this finding needs to be confirmed by other studies.

-There is some evidence that firefighters are exposed to substances (toxic combustion products) that may increase their risk of prostate cancer.
+There is some evidence that firefighters can be exposed to chemicals that may increase their risk of prostate cancer.

 Inflammation of the prostate

 Some studies have suggested that prostatitis (inflammation of the prostate gland) may be linked to an increased risk of prostate cancer, but other studies have not found such a link.
 Inflammation is often seen in samples of prostate tissue that also contain cancer.
-The link between the two is not yet clear, but this is an active area of research.
+The link between the two is not yet clear, and is an active area of research.

 Sexually transmitted infections

 Researchers have looked to see if sexually transmitted infections (like gonorrhea or chlamydia) might increase the risk of prostate cancer, because they can lead to inflammation of the prostate.
 So far, studies have not agreed, and no firm conclusions have been reached.

-Some studies have suggested that men who have had a vasectomy (minor surgery to make men infertile) have a slightly increased risk for prostate cancer.
-But other studies have not found an increased risk among men who have had this operation.
+Some studies have suggested that men who have had a vasectomy (minor surgery to make men infertile) have a slightly increased risk for prostate cancer, but other studies have not found this.
 Research on this possible link is still under way.